myselfshravan/AI-Meal-Planner/README.md

 - Checking if adding that item would exceed the calorie target.
 - If not, adding the item to the selected ingredients list.
 - Repeating steps 2-5 until the calories are within 10 of the target or all items are selected.

+### The goal is to select a set of food items that maximize calories, while not exceeding the target calories.
+This is similar to the knapsack problem.

 ---